Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 3. Click Apply to accept your changes and keep the Properties Browser open.

-Showing 2D Graphics coverage grid
+Showing the 2D Graphics coverage grid

 1. Select the 2D Graphics - Attributes page.